department-of-veterans-affairs/va.gov-team/products/health-care/champva/10-7959a/product-outline-10-7959a.md

 # Product Outline: 10-7959a CHAMPVA Claim Form

 ## Overview
-For Veterans and beneficiaries enrolled in CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs), filing a claim online would be faster and easier than going through the current paper process.
+For Veterans and beneficiaries enrolled in CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs), filing a claim online (10-7959a form) follows the digitization of enrollment (form 10-10d) and Other Health Insurance certification (10-7959c).

 ## Problem Statement
 Veterans and their beneficiaries need a way to file claims through CHAMPVA online, so they can get coverage for the services they need.